limdsage/limdsage/README.md

 - 👋 limDsage here!
-- 💻 IT professional trying to dive in the world of Cybersecurity
+- 💻 IT and Security Engineer
+- ⚔️ Worldbuilding

 <!---
 limdsage/limdsage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.